Kodular/Documentation/docs/components/layout/general/horizontal-arrangement.md

 |:----:|:-------:|
 |number|1|

-A number that encodes how the contents of the arrangement are aligned  vertically.
+_A number that encodes how the contents of the arrangement are aligned  vertically.
 The choices are: 1 = aligned at the top, 2 = vertically centered, 3 = aligned at the bottom.
-Alignment has no effect if the arrangement's height is automatic.
+Alignment has no effect if the arrangement's height is automatic._

 ### Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Horizontal Arrangement', 'Background Color')]]